AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel.md

 1. [Retrieve your Mixpanel API credentials](#steptwo)
 1. [Enter your Mixpanel API credentials in MBI](#stepthree)

-To complete this process, you will need to open two browser windows or tabs - one for MBI, the other for your Mixpanel account.
+To complete this process, you will need to open two browser windows or tabs - one for [!DNL MBI], the other for your Mixpanel account.

 ## Opening the Mixpanel credentials page {#stepone}